Skip to main content

 This means we were still producing the right candidates with fewer calls and therefore were a more efficient team.

-Choosing the right metrics will allow you to make data-driven decisions that are right for your organisation.
-Not all of them will be relevant for all companies at all times and you don’t want to end up in data paralysis!
+Choosing the right metrics will allow you to make data-driven recruitment decisions that are right for your organization.
+Not all of them will be relevant for all companies all the time, and you don’t want to end up in data paralysis!

 Mariya is a talent acquisition professional turned HR leader with experience in large corporates and start-ups.
 She has 10+ years of experience recruiting all over the world across many different industries, specialising in market entries, expansion, or scaling projects.
 She is of the firm belief that great candidate and empoyee experiences are not just a luxury, but a must.
 Currently she is the People Lead at Focaldata.